teddywest32/bitcoinclassic/doc/developer-notes.md

 The code is multi-threaded, and uses mutexes and the LOCK/TRY_LOCK macros to protect data structures.

+The LOCK/TRY_LOCk are a legacy idea from a past era and essentially just wrap boost::recursive_mutex and a scoped_lock.
+Please use actual mutexes in new code, or even better, use atomics and write lock-free code.

 Deadlocks due to inconsistent lock ordering (thread 1 locks cs_main and then cs_wallet, while thread 2 locks them in the opposite order: result, deadlock as each waits for the other to release its lock) are a problem.
 Compile with -DDEBUG_LOCKORDER to get lock order inconsistencies reported in the debug.log file.

+NOTE: order inconsistencies-checks are broken and assume all locks are global variables.
+Its best to ignore the warnings.

 Re-architecting the core code so there are better-defined interfaces between the various components is a goal, with any necessary locking